Why More Shows Should Model Characters After 'Law & Order: SVU's Olivia Benson

 Take for instance, the season six episode, Charisma, where Benson and Stabler were forced to face the death of several children who had been shot by Abraham, the leader of a religious cult.
 After the incident, everyone was forced to undergo psychiatric evaluation by Dr. Huang.
 While Benson willingly admitted how traumatic everything had been, breaking down into tears and feeling sure she would be unable to continue with the case, she was allowed to proceed while Stabler was told to go home.
 Why?
 Because she wasn’t afraid to open up.
 More women need to follow her lead.
 I know that I’m notorious for bottling up everything inside until it all comes out in one big overly dramatic tear fest by myself.
 Definitely not the way to go, and unfortunately, we see many “Emma types” on various TV shows.

-Her Clothes Don’t
+Her Clothes Don’t Define Her

 The one thing I noticed when Scandal first became popular, was that everyone commented on her clothes and the fact that she always wore white.
 “Drink every time Olivia Pope is on screen wearing something white” actually became a thing.
 Never did I hear, “Hey, Emma, you should probably check out this new TV show about this truly empowering woman.”
 I’m sure people do feel that Scandal is a motivational show for women because Pope does kick some ass, but why is it that this is an afterthought to her keen eye for fashion?